Rishivedula-09/rishi-vedula-mridangam-portfolio/8matrai.md

 This made me realize rhythm also uses ideas like multiplication, division, and structured grouping.

+Even without knowing the sound of the rhythm, this structure can be understood purely through numbers and logical rules.

 ### Simple Logical Model (Connecting Rhythm to Structure)

 In this lesson, each rhythm line must fit into a fixed cycle: